Timonzimm/CS-401/project/README.md

 ## Results

-- Although the correlation might be taken with a very particular attention, one can learn a lot from the terrorist context in which a given country ir growing.
+- Although the correlation might be taken with a very particular attention, one can learn a lot from the terrorist context in which a given country is growing.

 # Website overview